USS Romeo: Vicksburg and Yazoo City

 Acting Volunteer Lieutenant John V. Johnston was ordered to take command of Romeo on April 18.
-On April 29 and April 30, Romeo was part of a feint designed to draw Confederate attention from the primary Union movement further downstream.
+On April 29 and 30, Romeo was part of a feint designed to draw Confederate attention from the primary Union movement further downstream.
 During the continuing operations against Vicksburg, Romeo provided naval support, engaging Confederate troops at river landings to help cut off the city.
 On May 19, once Union land forces had reached the vicinity of Vicksburg, Romeo was part of a Union naval force that ascended the Yazoo River to open up contact with the army positions.
 The next day, she returned to the Mississippi River.
 On the morning of June 7, the appearance of Romeo and Petrel played a role in causing Confederate forces to abandon a planned assault on Young's Point.
 (Note: Young's Point was a Union supply base on the Louisiana bank of the Mississippi River.
 The importance of the Young's Point supply center to Grant's campaign was greatly reduced after an alternate supply line was developed from the Yazoo River between May 19 and 21.)
 In mid-June, the tinclads were assigned identifying numbers to be painted on their pilothouses; Romeo was given the number 3.
 On June 29, she fired on Confederate raiding forces during part of the Battle of Goodrich's Landing.
 Late on July 2, Confederate forces in the Donaldsonville, Louisiana, area deployed an artillery battery to ambush Union shipping.
 Not long after deploying, the transport Iberville came past the ambush point.
 Confederate artillery fire disabled Iberville, but Romeo then passed through the area escorting another transport.
 The two transports were able to escape while Romeo engaged the battery.
-Vicksburg surrendered on July 4.